BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/generated_flow_fields.png" alt="gff"/>

 The thinner porition of each cell icon indicates the flow direction.
 The actor runs along the flow lines leading to the goal.
+This means for a group of actors they will flow towards the goal with a formation-like behaviour along the flow lines.

 </details>